 Resolving disputes over any retirement plans you and your spouse have should be simple.
 If you don’t want to take your case to court, agree to keep your own accounts instead of dividing them.
 If only one of you has a retirement account, you might consider letting that person leave the marriage with it as long as the other spouse can take a savings account or another asset equal in value.

-Businesses can be challenging to handle during property division, especially if it’s a family-owned business.
+Businesses can be challenging to handle while dividing property and assets especially if it’s a family-owned business.
 You must consider the company’s value.
 There are multiple options for splitting it with your spouse.
 Common solutions include:

 - Buyout – A buyout agreement allows one spouse to buy the other party’s percentage of ownership.
 That allows one spouse to keep running the business while the other receives financial compensation.